-Nationally, the support provided by carers has been estimated to save the state a staggering £119 billion a year (Carers year (Carers Trust)

-Locally, the value of care provided by unpaid carers in Essex is estimated to be £2.463 billion a year, based on the cost of the cost of alternative home care provision (University of Leeds).
+Nationally, the support provided by carers has been estimated to save the state a staggering £119 billion a year (Carers Trust).
+Locally, the value of care provided by unpaid carers in Essex is estimated to be £2.463 billion a year, based on the cost of alternative home care provision (University of Leeds).

-In Essex there are 32,000 people providing unpaid care for more than 50 hours a week - these are the 'high-end' carers end' carers for whom carer breakdown is a real possibility and the potential financial impact of this is significant:
+In Essex there are 32,000 people providing unpaid care for more than 50 hours a week - these are the 'high-end' carers for whom carer breakdown is a real possibility and the potential financial impact of this is significant: